robertjbass/dotport/docs/PROJECT-EXPLORATION.md

 Shows:
 1. Configuration location
-2. Command to run populate-backup-schema (future)
+2. Instructions to re-run setup for updates
-3. Where dotfiles will be backed up to
+3. Where dotfiles are backed up to
 4. Reminders about secret management if enabled
 ```